niklonberg/TOP-etch-a-sketch/README.md

 Color mode - user can pick color.
 Rainbow mode - randomized colors!
 Eraser mode - every artist makes an error here or there.
-Incrementally darken mode - a pixel with get 10% darker each time it is painted on.
+Incrementally darken mode - a pixel will get 10% darker each time it is painted on.
-Clear & toggle outline buttons.
+Clear & toggle grid outline buttons.
 Fully responsive.